realpython/python-guide/docs/scenarios/web.rst

 ~~~~~~~~

 `DotCloud <http://www.dotcloud.com/>`_ supports WSGI applications and
 background/worker tasks natively on their platform.
-Web applications running
+Web applications run
-Python version 2.6, and uses :ref:`nginx <nginx-ref>` and :ref:`uWSGI
+Python version 2.6, use :ref:`nginx <nginx-ref>` and :ref:`uWSGI
-<uwsgi-ref>`, and allows custom configuration of both
-for advanced users.
+<uwsgi-ref>`, and allow custom configuration of both for advanced users.

 DotCloud uses a custom command-line API client which can work with
 applications managed in git repositories or any other version control